fmartinou/tydom2mqtt/README.md

 # tydom2mqtt
 Link a tydom hub to a mqtt server
 Based on https://github.com/cth35/tydom_python

-Preq : pip3 install websockets requests
+Needed packages : pip3 install websockets requests tendo

 Add your credentials to main.py, then python3 main.py to test, if all is good, do a